deeprest/sagaGitlabMirror/DEV.md

 + draw an aiming line

 ### Unity Bugs
-- UNITY bug: cursor movement in last direction when shoot
+- UNITY bug: [MACOS] cursor movement in last direction when shoot
-- UNITY bug: webgl audio loop
+- UNITY bug: [WEBGL] webgl audio loop

 ### Linux Issues
+- mouse sensitivity is too high even on lowest setting (0.05)
+- scroll wheel sensitivity is too low
 - support Ctrl-Q to quit
 - no per-pixel lights (check OpenGL/Vulcan support)
 - control names are not converted in diagetics (but okay in menu)
-- scroll wheel sensitivity is too low
-- mouse sensitivity is too high even on lowest setting (0.05)
-- glitchy/wrong sprite shader for mech on linux
++ glitchy/wrong sprite shader for mech on linux.
+[SOLVED.
+This is because of texture compression settings on each individual texture.]